How to Join a 4-H Club

 When to Join a 4-H Club

-The Portage County 4-H enrollment deadline is April 1, 2019.
-Any youth that wishes to take their project to the Portage County Randolph Fair in the summer must be enrolled in a Portage County 4-H club by April 1, 2019.
-Therefore, we recommend beginning the process of joining a 4-H club in late fall or early winter, to ensure your family is formally enrolled by April 1, 2019.
+The Portage County 4-H enrollment starts November 1, 2022 and the deadline is April 1, 2023.
+Any youth that wishes to take their project to the Portage County Randolph Fair in the summer must be enrolled in a Portage County 4-H club by April 1, 2022.
+Therefore, we recommend beginning the process of joining a 4-H club in late fall or early winter, to ensure your family is formally enrolled by April 1.

 Across County Line Membership

-If you live in Portage County and would like to join a 4-H club in another county, or if you live in another county and would like to join a Portage County 4-H club, click here for the Across County Line 4-H Membership form.
-Click here for our policy regarding cross county lines membership.
+If you live in Portage County and would like to join a 4-H club in another county, or if you live in another county and would like to join a Portage County 4-H club, you must fill out the Across County Line 4-H Membership form.
+Click here for our policy and form regarding cross county lines membership.